MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Invoke-CMDeviceRetire.md

 ## DESCRIPTION
 The **Invoke-CMDeviceRetire** cmdlet retires one or more devices.
-A retired device is no longer active in Microsoft System Center Configuration Manager.
+A retired device is no longer active in Configuration Manager.
 It does not receive new policies or policy updates.
 Retired devices remain listed until a maintenance task removes them.